Chatbot Marketing: The 24/7 Marketing Strategy in 2022

 Personalization & Authenticity

-With chatbots, you can build individualized conversations at scale, directly addressing a consumer’s needs while adding an additional layer of personalization to the conversation.
-This creates authentic relationships with your audience that Chatbots allow you to build individualized conversations at scale that directly address a consumer’s needs while adding an additional layer of personalization to the conversation.
-This creates authentic relationships with your audience that lead to action and act as a direct link between the consumer’s problem and the solution.
+Chatbots allow you to build individualized conversations at scale that directly address a consumer’s needs while adding an additional layer of personalization to the conversation.
+This creates authentic relationships with your audience and makes improvements to their user experience that leads to action and acts as a direct link between the consumer’s problem and the solution.

 Do’s & Don’ts in Chatbot Marketing

-• Design your chatbot to fit to each user’s unique persona and the stage that they are on the marketing funnel.
+- Design your chatbot to fit each user’s unique persona and the stage that they are on the marketing funnel.

-• Avoid sending mass messages especially on platforms that are used for more personal communication.
+- Send mass messages, especially on platforms that are used for more personal communication.

-• Never assume that every person wants to chat, or that every user is the same
+- Assume that every person wants to chat or that every user is the same

 1. WeChat